You are here: Urology Textbook > Penis > Priapism

 If conservative treatment of ischemic priapism fails, implementation of a surgical shunt between corpus spongiosum and corpus cavernosum is necessary immediately.

-Puncture of the corpus cavernosum (both sides) through the glans with thick biopsy true-cut needle leads to a temporary shunt.
-Aspiration of the blood and flushing of the corpus cavernosum is also possible (Winter, 1976).
+Invasive technique of first choice with a high success rate.
+Puncture of the corpus cavernosum (both sides) through the glans with a thick peripheral venous catheter or biopsy true-cut needle leads to a temporary shunt.
+Aspiration of the blood and flushing of the corpus cavernosum with alpha-adrenergic agonists is also possible (Winter, 1976).

 Analogous to the Winter shunt, a scalpel stitch opens the corpus cavernosum through the glans on either side.
 The glans is closed with a thin monofiliament suture (Ebbehoj, 1974).